junaidmasoodi/junaidmasoodi.github.com/_posts/26-02-2016-Titles - Companies, Managers, Experts and Employees.markdown

 In a nutshell, when people are after titles we have a culture where good and resourceful employees leave and what we are left with is politicians only.
 And it is better to create a good culture with minimum titles and if titles exist there should be a fine line drawn between two.

-> be real titles will follow.
+> be real, titles will follow.

 Special mention to <a href="http://nidashah.com">Nida Ismail Shah</a> for inputs.